 By 2050, the global population may reach 10 billion people.
 Feeding this booming humanity will require increasing food production by more than 60% – placing intense pressure on resources including arable land and fresh water.
 Food and ingredient companies are thus turning an interested eye towards microbial biomass as a potential sustainable source of protein.
-Yet, as Anita Hartog, Senior Scientist at NIZO, explains, sustainability is only one side of the story for edible biomass.
+Yet, sustainability is only one side of the story for edible biomass.
 It’s time to look at the potential nutritional and health benefits, as well.

 Using these types of edible microorganisms isn’t a completely new concept; during World War I, for example, Germany produced edible yeast for food on a large scale.
 But the idea of using microbial biomass as a food source really started gaining steam in the 1960s, eventually resulting, for example, in the 1980s launch of mycoprotein (Quorn), derived from the Fusarium venenatum fungus.
 The primary incentive for using microbial biomass to produce food has been its sustainability: it doesn’t require as much arable land or water as raising animals and plants.
 And it can transform side streams or even discarded substrates into protein, reducing wastage.
 But microbial biomass can offer consumers and producers much more.

 The protein content of algae, such as spirulina, can be as high as 46-65% of its dry weight.
 Fungi can run to 30-50% protein: mycoprotein, for example, is 45% protein by dry weight.
 Bacteria can be 50-80% protein.
 And yeast can have a protein content of around 50% protein by dry weight.

 These amounts compare well to meat and dairy, and are even higher than many plant-based alternatives.

 However, protein quantity isn’t the whole story: you have to consider its quality and bioavailability as well.
 Can the protein be used by the human body?